Stezo: Career

 Stezo was born Stephen Williams in 1968 in New Haven, Connecticut.
 He first appeared on the hip-hop scene as a dancer for the group EPMD.
 He appeared in the video for EPMD's single "You Gots to Chill" from their 1988 album Strictly Business.
 After this experience Stezo sought a career as a hip-hop artist on his own.

 In 1989, Stezo signed a record deal with Sleeping Bag Records and released his 12-inch single "To the Max" and eventually a full album Crazy Noise.
 Stezo handled all rapping and production on the album.
 The single received some attention around the time it was released.
 The album charting at #37 on the Billboard R&B albums chart, and received praise for its very funky production and on-point rapping.
 The album's two singles both charted on Billboard Hot R&B/Hip-Hop Chart.

 Despite the success of his debut album, Stezo didn't release more music for five years.
 In 1994, he released the single "Bop Ya Headz"/"Shining Star".
 Then in 1997 he released his follow-up album Where's the Funk At.
 The album received little attention and did not chart.
 In 2005, Stezo released a third album, C.T.
 (The Lost State), paying homage to his home state of Connecticut.

-Stezo died in his sleep on April 29, 2020, at age 52, from heart complications.
+Stezo died in his sleep on April 29, 2020, at age 52, from heart complications at his home in North Carolina.